Showing posts with label ship. Show all posts

 Paid for parking at Erato St Cruise Terminal $125

-Parked the car walked to the elevator down to the boarding process.
-For lunch, we ate at Guys Burgers
+We parked the car and walked to the elevator to the boarding process.
+For lunch, we ate at Guys Burgers.

 The ship left port around 3:30 P M. Let the party begin.